lbw-flextogether/backend/README.md

 **201 (OK)**

-> If you successfully created an invite the endpoint will return an HTTP response with a status code 201 and a body example as above + `id` field.
+> If you successfully created an invite the endpoint will return an HTTP response with a status code 201 and a body example as above + `id` field + `token`.

 **400 (Bad Request)**